spdx/spdx-spec/docs/annexes/file-tags.md

-# Annex H Specifying SPDX information in source files (Informative)
+# Specifying SPDX information in source files (Informative)

+TODO: re-write for SPDXv3

 ## H.1 Rationale <a name="H.1"></a>